 The Guanica Lighthouse was built 1893.
 It has an octagonal masonry tower mounted on a keeper's quarters.
 The building is 50 feet long by 28 feet wide and has stone walls covered in white stucco.
 The tower measures 33 feet tall and once projected light that was eight miles long.

-Consider staying in a welcoming part of Puerto Rico if you plan on visiting Guanica Lighthouse, since visitors to this part of Puerto Rico will have easy access to this lighthouse for the duration of their trip.
-With only a few accommodations in the neighborhood around Guanica Lighthouse, a small amount of tourist movement should be anticipated.
+You may enjoy staying in a welcoming part of Puerto Rico if you plan on visiting Guanica Lighthouse, as travelers to this region of Puerto Rico will be pleased to have easy access to this lighthouse for the duration of their trip.
+With only a few hotels in the area surrounding the lighthouse, only a little foot movement might be bargained for.

 |Parador Guanica 1929||Hotel||Puerto Rico||2.2 mi.
 (2.1 km)||NW|